kadena-docs/kadena-docs/docs/guides/nodes/chainweb-get-started.md

 docker run --publish 1789:1789 --publish 1848:1848 --entrypoint=/chainweb/chainweb-node ghcr.io/kadena-io/chainweb-node/ubuntu:latest --enable-backup-api --backup-directory /tmp/my-backups
 ```

-For more information about using command-line options to control node operations, see the [chainweb-node]() command-line reference.
+For more information about using command-line options to control node operations, see the [chainweb-node](/reference/chainweb-cli) command-line reference.

 After you start the node in the container, it immediately begins trying to synchronize state with other nodes in the network.
 If the network is correctly configured to allow communication, you should start seeing the block height for your node catching up with its peers.
-If you see errors or warning messages, you should review the [Troubleshooting]() section for potential causes and solutions.
+If you see errors or warning messages, you should review the [Troubleshooting](/guides/troubleshooting) section for potential causes and solutions or post a question on the Kadena Discord server [#infrastructure](https://discord.com/channels/502858632178958377/1051827506279370802) channel.